noccy80/php-foundation-bundle/README.md

 You can also specifiy components as an array if you prefer:

     {{ foundation([ "jquery", "twitter-bootstrap" ]) }}

+### Finding components

+Use the `foundation:search` command to find components:

+    $ app/console foundation:search jquery
+    ...

+To find the URL of a component, for testing:

+    $ app/console foundation:component jquery
+    ...

 ### Static template